 For most businesses, regardless of the industry or the products and services being offered, lead generation is a critical component of a successful sales and marketing strategy.
 But not every business understands the difference between lead generation and lead nurturing, and the importance of implementing both tactics into their overall sales process.

-Did you know that “79% of marketing leads never convert into sales?
-Lack of lead nurturing is the common cause of this poor performance?”
-(Source: MarketingSherpa)
+Did you know that 79 percent of marketing leads never convert into sales and that a lack of lead nurturing is the common cause of this poor performance?

 Not everyone who ends up on your website is ready to buy